An ode to the old nine-to-five

 Aside: Spanx are a marvel of engineering, and I would never seek to disparage icon Sara Blakely (Sara — If you ever read this, I idolize you) but I think it’s ok to wonder “why is this necessary?” as you wiggle your way into what can best be described as a 3-sizes too small nude scuba suit, just to feel — what was it again? — oh yeah: Confident.

-Before we were free express our rage post-#METOO, we were bamboozled by these SHE-E-Os with high heels, pink storefronts, and glamorous photo spreads.
-In 2012, I overheard my ungrad classmate saying “Ugh.
-I dunno.
-I just wanna be in New York, running around in my high heels between meetings, that’s the dream.”
-I was one of the most ambitious in my class, and yet when I heard that I had an immediate reaction.
-Of disgust.
-Not with her personally, but with the idea that it was so clearly not her dream.
-And when I think about it now, I have to wonder: was that anyone’s dream?
+And it wasn’t just me.
+In 2012, I overheard my undergrad classmate saying “I just wanna be in New York, running around in my high heels between meetings, that’s my dream.”
+And we laughed, and agreed.
+But when I think about it now, I cringe at the naivety and wonder: was that ever anyone’s dream?
 High heels hurt.
 Running around a busy city makes you sweaty.
-Being in meetings usually means holding back an eye roll.
-We wanted the power, the admiration, and we were willing to work.
+Being in meetings usually means holding.
+We wanted the power, the admiration, and we were ready for the hard work.
+We had been sold a fantasy.
 But no one taught us to ask “at what cost?”

 “Well I’m in my corporate 9-5 right now, and that’s not necessarily where I want to be, but I’m using it as a stable place to learn and grow and save money while I figure out how to do the next thing.
 Like launch my own thing or join an early-stage start up.”